vahonen/eeg-validator-calculator/README.md

 Key | Value range | Description
 ------------ | ------------- | ---------------
-zeroTouch | true, false | **true**: no user intervention needed, validator_config.json settings used, **false**: user intervention needed logfile | *character string* | nNme for the file to save Matlab log sourceFolder | *character string* | The folder from where EDF recordings for the metrics calculation are read resultsFolder | *character string* | The folder where the calculated metrics are stored timezone | *character string* | IANA specified timezone (e.g. Europe/Helsinki)
+zeroTouch | true, false | **true**: no user intervention needed, validator_config.json settings used, **false**: user intervention needed logfile | *character string* | The name for the file for storing Matlab log sourceFolder | *character string* | The folder from where EDF recordings for the metrics calculation are read resultsFolder | *character string* | The folder where the calculated metrics are stored timezone | *character string* | IANA specified timezone (e.g. Europe/Helsinki)